Palestinian Spiced Peppers

 - For full ingredient list, see Nutrition.

-Add basmati rice, 1 cup water, and a pinch of salt to a small saucepan.
+Set oven to broil on high.
+Combine rice, 1 cup water, and a pinch of salt in small saucepan.
 Bring to a boil, cover, reduce heat to low, and cook until water is absorbed and grains are tender, 15 to 18 minutes.

-Set the oven to broil on high.
-Add mini sweet peppers, 1 tsp vegetable oil, and a pinch of salt and pepper to a baking sheet, toss, and broil until peppers are charred in places, 5 to 7 minutes.
+Combine mini sweet peppers, 1 tsp vegetable oil, and a pinch of salt and pepper on baking sheet and toss.
+Broil until peppers are charred in places, 5 to 7 minutes.

-Heat 1 tbsp olive oil in a large nonstick skillet over medium-high heat.
+Heat 1 tbsp olive oil in large nonstick skillet over medium-high heat.
 Add seitan and cook until crispy in places, 5 to 6 minutes.
-Sprinkle with ras el hanout and a pinch of salt.
-Add onion and garlic.
-Cook until vegetables are tender and aromatic, 3 to 5 minutes.
+Add ras el hanout, onion, garlic, and a pinch of salt and cook until vegetables are tender and fragrant, 3 to 5 minutes.

-Add just half the lemon juice, raisins, tomato, capers, 1 tbsp olive oil, and a pinch of salt and pepper to a bowl and stir the tomato-caper relish.
+Add just half the lemon juice, raisins, tomato, capers, 1 tbsp olive oil, and a pinch of salt and pepper to bowl and stir tomato-caper relish.